-The Health and Energy Sr-90 concentrations in semiannual air samples are in good agreement.
-Health's results ranged from below the detection limit of 0.00006 pCi/m3 to 0.0002 pCi/m3.
+The Health and Energy Sr-90 concentrations in semiannual air samples are in good agreement, as all results are below the detection limit.
 Similar to Pu-239, Sr-90 is often detected at small concentrations in environmental samples, as it was produced from historical atmospheric testing of nuclear weapons, as well as from Hanford operations.

-The Health and Energy U-235 concentrations are in good agreement, and all concentrations are below the detection limit of 0.000005 pCi/m3.
+The Health and Energy U-235 concentrations are in good agreement, and all concentrations are below the detection limit.

-Most of the U-234 and U-238 concentrations are in good agreement.
-However, Health's results for the first half of 2017 at the 618-10 Burial Ground are anomalous.
-Health reports a U-238 concentration approximately ten times greater than the U-234 result.
-Typically, the difference between U-234 and U-238 concentrations is within a factor of two.
-Energy's results do not support the anomalous ratio detected by Health.
+The Health and Energy U-234 and U-238 concentrations are in poor agreement.
+For many of the samples, Energy's reported concentrations are greater than those reported by Health, as can be seen in Figure 3.1.14 for U-234.
 Historically, there is a systematic discrepancy between Health and Energy's isotopic uranium results, with Health typically reporting concentrations significantly greater than Energy.